ciaofreschi/ciaofresco/docs/analysis.md

 _Note: The review cannot be submitted without both a rating and textual feedback._

-_Note: The review must be published after a validation process by the administrators._
+_Note: The review must be approved after a validation process by the administrators._

 #### U8 - Edit review